-The LGBTQ+ Healthcare Allies Training will help healthcare providers and support staff to provide affirming healthcare to the LGBTQ+ community and reduce barriers to access in order to improve long-term physical and mental health outcomes for this population.
+The LGBTQ+ Healthcare Allies Training trains healthcare providers and support staff to provide affirming healthcare to LGBTQ+ communities and reduces barriers to access in order to improve long-term physical and mental health outcomes for this population.

 The training seeks to provide a safe, educational environment for participants to engage with facilitators in order to maximize learning.
-Each training is led by two to three facilitators, who either have experience providing affirming care in a medical setting, belong to the LGBTQ+ community (and therefore have experience receiving varying levels of affirming care) and/or are allies of the LGBTQ+ community.
+Each training is led by three facilitators, who either have experience providing affirming care in a medical setting, belong to an LGBTQ+ community (and therefore have experience receiving varying levels of affirming care) and/or are allies of LGBTQ+ communities.
 This allows clinical settings being trained to hear from a wide variety of viewpoints in order to better understand the issue, as well as learn strategies to best meet the needs of all patients.

 We recognize that each healthcare setting is unique and likely has a wide range of experiences and comfort levels providing affirming healthcare to LGBTQ+ populations.
 Facilitators do not lecture, but rather guide the conversation while inviting participants to identify their own internal biases (which every person has) to see how that can affect the care provided to each patient.

 The training is broken into three pieces: